stripe/veneur/README.md

 * `udp_address` - The address on which to listen for metrics.
 Probably `:8126` so as not to interfere with normal DogStatsD.
 * `num_workers` - The number of worker goroutines to start.
 * `sample_rate` - The rate at which to sample Veneur's internal metrics.
 Assuming you're doing a lot of metrics, keep this very low.
 0.01 is nice!
+* `set_size` - The cardinality of the set you'll using with sets.
+Too small will cause decreased accuracy.
+* `set_accuracy` - The approximate accuracy of set's approximations.
+More accuracy uses more memory.
 * `stats_address` - The address to send internally generated metrics.
 Probably `127.0.0.1:8125` to send to a local DogStatsD
 * `tags` - Tags to add to every metric that is sent to Veneur.
 Expects an array of strings!